 - Nutritional training, to enable caregivers to provide nutritious daily meals, with a special focus on supporting the health of immune-compromised children.

-- Permaculture gardening, to assist CBO members in developing the CBO gardens and avoid malnutrition resulting from limited access to fresh produce, as well as for income generation from selling surplus produce.
+- Permaculture gardening, to assist CBO members in developing the abundant gardens to supplement OVC nutrition, as well as for income generation from selling surplus produce.

 - Psychosocial skills, to address the inevitable emotional issues resulting from the devastation of HIV and extreme poverty in the OVC, youth and broader community.